Closing deals is essential for any startup. Turning those sales into actual cash flow is an equally important job — even if it’s often overlooked.

 - 30 days past due: Firm request for payment.
 Indication of interest accrual, if applicable.

 - 60 days past due: Deadline for payment, request for direct contact, warning of service disruption.

 - 90-plus days past due: Recap of balance owed, request for direct contact, offer of payment plan, requirements for reinstated service.

-The best practices in startup accounting share a single thread: Continuous monitoring creates successful habits.
+Accounts receivable best practices share a single thread: Continuous monitoring creates successful habits.

 Set aside some time each month to review your accounts receivable aging, a report that maps out AR according to the length of time an invoice has been outstanding with a customer.
 Don’t just include the finance team; invite account managers or sales reps that have direct contacts with the customer.
 They can help provide details from the customer side and coordinate communication.

-Reviewing the following key performance indicators (KPIs) will help you recognize issues early on, meaning you have enough time to address the situation:
+The following AR key performance indicators (KPIs) will help you recognize issues early on, giving you enough time to address the situation: